muness/kindle-progress-bar-remover/README.md

   If all went well, you'll see that the update was applied successfully and that there is a launchpad directory in the directory listing  when you connect your Kindle to your computer.

 3. Install the progress remover hack (http://www.mobileread.com/forums/showpost.php?p=1674783&postcount=35)
-  * Download my packaged version of the progress remover from http://dl.dropbox.com/u/560120/progRem.zip
+  * Download my packaged version of the progress remover from https://github.com/muness/kindle-progress-bar-remover/zipball/master
   * Connect your Kindle to your computer via USB
-  * Open up the zip file and copy both folders to your Kindle
+  * Open up the zip file and copy both launchpad and progRem folders to your Kindle
   * Disconnect the Kindle from your computer
   * While your kindle is on, press `Shift` then then `shift` then `space`. (launchpad's command to re-read configuration)